“How ‘bout Jessica?” Chris asked his mom.

 Chris shrugged, turned the other way into the dining room, went through that, past the kitchen, past the stairs, around the stairs and down the steps, into the basement—er, tunnel.

 At the bottom, in the same place he’d seen the young girl, the old lady was standing.
 Giggling, smiling, waving him over to come join her.
 So, he walked over, and it was the only time in the night where he was cautious.
 Seemed like he was returning back to normal, but why now?
 He’d come so far to find out.
 But he was starting to reach his senses, like part of his consciousness was telling him to stop, go back.
 But it wasn’t strong enough.
 He needed to know more.

 “He’s waiting for you,” the old lady said as he approached her.
 And she pointed to the room for him to go.

 Chris made sure to look this time, and the praying strawman was not there.
-He went all the way in, looked around, checked the corners.
+Still, he went all the way in, looked around, checked the corners.
 Nothing.
 Just an empty room.
-But when he turned, that figure was standing, sheathing the entryway.
-He couldn’t see the tunnel anymore, nor the woman.
+But when he turned back to the doorway, there it was.
+But the figure was standing this time, sheathing the entryway.
+He couldn’t see the tunnel anymore, nor the old lady.
 Just this monstrous strawman, looking down on him now rather than bowing as it did before.